kgorman/kgorman.github.io/_posts/2017-11-07-from-zero-to-stream-processing.md

 <!--more-->

 Check out my slides here.
 I will post the video when it comes out!
+If you are looking for the example, you can grab the source from my [Github Repo](https://github.com/kgorman/TrafficAnalyzer)

 <script async class="speakerdeck-embed" data-id="ee269c69da28469a934feb46b28abed9" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>